-Round Moss Agate cabochon, 11×4 mm.
+Moss Agate round cabochon, 11×4 mm.
 Translucent to semi-opaque chalcedony base with green metallic oxide inclusions forming dendritic patterns unique to each piece.
-Hand-cut in our lapidary workshop.

-The green inclusions in this cabochon form a dendritic pattern—branched like a lichen or a plant—which is characteristic of moss agate.
-The chalcedony base has variable translucency: clearer in areas without inclusions, more opaque where the oxides are concentrated.
+The green inclusions in this cabochon form a dendritic pattern — branched like a lichen or a plant — which is characteristic of moss agate.
+The chalcedony base has variable translucency: clearer in areas without inclusions, more opaque where oxides are concentrated.
 The exact pattern of each piece is unrepeatable.

 How Moss Agate inclusions are formed

 Moss agate does not contain real moss.
 The green inclusions are precipitates of iron oxides, chlorite, or other secondary minerals that were deposited within the chalcedony while it was still crystallizing.
-Chalcedony (microcrystalline silicon dioxide) forms cavities in volcanic rocks or hydrothermal veins; if solutions with iron, manganese, or chromium are present during this process, they form the filaments that observers visually associate with plants or moss.
-It is not an applied aesthetic effect: it is pure geology.
+Chalcedony (microcrystalline silicon dioxide) forms cavities in volcanic rocks or in hydrothermal veins; if solutions containing iron, manganese, or chromium are present during this process, they form the filaments that observers visually associate with plants or mosses.

-• 925 silver bezel rings — the 11 mm round format fits any standard circular bezel.
-A hardness of 6.5–7 Mohs is suitable for everyday wear with side protection; a low bezel (1–1.5 mm) is sufficient for a minimalist ring.
+925 silver bezel rings — the 11 mm round format fits any standard circular bezel.
+The hardness of 6.5–7 Mohs is suitable for everyday wear with side protection; a low bezel (1–1.5 mm) is sufficient for a minimalist ring.

-• Pendants with circular silver settings — a silver circle around this cabochon creates a clean pendant where the dendritic pattern is the sole protagonist.
+Pendants with circular silver setting — a silver circle around this cabochon creates a clean pendant where the dendritic pattern is the sole protagonist.

 Moss Agate in lapidary tradition

-Agate is one of the oldest lapidary materials in the world: agate beads appear in Upper Paleolithic sites in Europe and the Near East, and it was used by Sumerians, Egyptians, and Greeks in cylinder seals and jewelry.
-Moss agate, with its vegetal patterns, was especially valued in the 19th century by Victorian collectors who called it "fairy garden stone."
-In contemporary crystal tradition, it is associated with growth, connection to nature, and balance, making it one of the most used stones in botanical jewelry.
+Agate is one of the oldest lapidary materials in the world: agate beads appear in Upper Paleolithic sites in Europe and the Near East, and it was used by Sumerians, Egyptians, and Greeks in cylinder seals as well as jewelry.
+Moss agate, with its plant-like patterns, was especially valued in the 19th century by Victorian collectors who called it the "fairy garden stone."
+In contemporary crystal tradition, it is associated with growth, connection to nature, and balance, being one of the most used stones in botanical jewelry.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.